 - Animal welfare

-Dr. Mark Post, inventor of "Clean Meat"
+Dr. Mark Post, Inventor of "Clean Meat"

-What exactly is Clean Meat?
+What Exactly is Clean Meat?

-It is known that the binding serum used in this technology would be taken from fetal bovines in the past, however Dr. Post states that this is not necessary anymore.
+It is known that the binding serum used in this technology would be taken from fetal bovines, however Dr. Post states this is no longer necessary.
 “There are a number of pressuring reasons to eliminate bovine serum.
-It is inherently unsustainable, and obtaining serum from unborn calves is incompatible with our animal welfare standards and is also a disease risk.”
+It is inherently unsustainable, and obtaining serum from unborn calves is incompatible with our animal welfare standards.
+It is also a disease risk.”

 “We are focusing on beef because cattle are the least efficient links in food production.
 Their conversion rate is 15% or lower, meaning that you need to feed cattle 1kg of feed to get 150 grams of muscle out of it.
-Pigs are twice as efficient and chicken is even 4 times as efficient.
+Pigs are twice as efficient and chicken is even four times as efficient.
 Fish is the most efficient.
 For animal welfare reasons, replacing pigs and chickens with cultured meat variants is a very good idea,” says Dr Post.

-But Dr. Post is hopeful as more and more investors are showing interest.
-There is no fear regarding consumer acceptance of cultured meat.
+But Dr. Post is hopeful as more investors are showing interest and there is no fear regarding consumer acceptance of cultured meat.
 “A number of surveys performed in various European Countries and in the USA, indicate that a large minority ranging from 20-50% are willing to try cultured meat.
 We are quite confident that when the product is of high quality and not too expensive, the benefits will appeal to the consumer.”
-With that in mind, Dr Post also states that we can expect the first introduction of clean meat most likely in restaurants and specialty stores in about 3-4 years time and another 2-3 years for super market introduction.
+With that in mind, Dr. Post also states that we can expect the first introduction of clean meat in restaurants, and specialty stores, in about 3-4 years time.
+It will take another 2-3 years for super market introduction.

-To find out more about Dr Mark Post and his team behind Mosa Meat visit: http://mosameat.eu/
+To find out more about Dr. Mark Post and his team behind Mosa Meat, visit: http://mosameat.eu/